microsoft/AziHSM-Guest/samples/cpp/ATTEST-UNWRAP-KEY/README.md

 5. Perform typical workload like hash signing and verification using the imported RSA key.

 This sample shows the Secure Key Release flow, where user attests AziHSM and securely imports their private key from external services like Azure Key Vault.
+*Please note that [Microsoft Azure Attestation Service](https://learn.microsoft.com/en-us/azure/attestation/overview) does not support AziHSM attestation as of today, so attestation is mocked.
+Without the attestation token from Microsoft Azure Attestation Service, we are unable to perform a secure key release from [Azure Manged HSM Service](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/overview) and therefore we are mocking that as well.*

 Building & Running the Code
 ---------------------------